MCPHackers/RetroMCP-Java/README.md

 * A Start class for applet-only versions
 * Reobfuscation for all available versions

-# Licensing

-MCP Version 4.3 __did not__ ship with a license, therefore it is allowed to be reuploaded and modified here.

-With that in mind, all credit towards MCP goes to the original creators.
-Read MCP43-CREDITS.txt for a list of people who worked on the original MCP.

 # Contributing

 If you enounter any issues or bugs with RetroMCP, please create an issue and explain it in detail!